Should I Admit Guilt to My Criminal Defense Attorney?

 The American justice system requires that the prosecutor prove guilt beyond a reasonable doubt.
 That is a high standard, but our legal system is founded on the principle that it is better to let a guilty person go free than to wrongly convict an innocent person.

 Criminal defense attorneys are ethically required to zealously represent their clients, no matter what their personal opinion of the case may be.
 This means that criminal defense attorneys are required to do their best to advocate for their clients, even if the attorney believes the client is guilty.
-For more information, see Representing a Client Whom the Lawyer Thinks Is Guilty.

 Attorneys cannot, however, present evidence or arguments that they know to be false.
 (American Bar Association, ABA Model Rules of Professional Conduct, Rules 3.1, 3.3.)
-Does this mean that if a client admits guilt to his or her attorney, the attorney cannot enter a not guilty plea or zealously represent the client?
-No. In such cases, the attorney can focus on the holes in the prosecutor's evidence or on other legal issues (such as whether a search was appropriate under the Fourth Amendment, or whether scientific tests were performed according to the appropriate standards) that do not relate to whether the client committed the crime or not.
+Does this mean that if a client admits guilt to his or her attorney, the attorney cannot enter a not-guilty plea or zealously represent the client?
+No. In such cases, the attorney can focus on the holes in the prosecutor's evidence or on other legal issues (such as whether a search was lawful under the Fourth Amendment, or whether scientific tests were performed according to the appropriate standards) that do not relate to whether the client committed the crime or not.

 DEFEND YOUR RIGHTS